-In the early part of the 20th century you could buy a Sears house for the price of a good pair of shoes today.
+In the early part of the 20th century, you could buy Sears houses for the price of a good pair of shoes today.

 Sears sold about 100,000 kit houses from catalogs between 1908 and 1942.
 They were shipped by rail, with pre-cut lumber stamped for assembly.
 The company promised a man of average abilities that he could finish the house within 90 days -- if he followed the 75-page instruction book.

 Sears got into the business of catalog homes because its building products division was losing money.
 Frank W. Kushel, who managed the company’s china department, was given the task of turning around building products.
 He suggested the company sell entire houses in 22 styles and ship them from the factory.

 Sears copied the popular housing styles of the day, which included colonial revival features taken from historic New England homes.
 There's even one called The Puritan.